sfz/aria/docs/index.md

 This file is used for both [applications] and [instruments] products, and it can define audio, MIDI and/or GUI aspects of a product, depending on the properties they use.

 In case of instruments, it loads the related sfz file(s).
+It's digitally signed and should not be altered, but users who want to modify instruments can edit the .sfz and .xml files this file points to.

 ## [GUI]/*.xml